 The University is committed to fostering an environment that encourages prompt reporting of all types of Sexual and Interpersonal Misconduct; a timely response to reports; and a fair, impartial, and equitable investigation and resolution process.
 Pursuant to the Code, the University will provide a prompt, fair, and impartial investigation and resolution of Sexual and Interpersonal Misconduct reports.
-Absent extenuating circumstances, the University strives to investigate and resolve cases of alleged Sexual and Interpersonal Misconduct within sixty (60) calendar days of the initial report, excluding any appeal(s).
-In the University's experience, however, extenuating circumstances including, but not limited to, parallel criminal investigations, multiple witnesses, University breaks, and difficulties with availability and scheduling, almost always exist; therefore, many cases may take up to one hundred twenty (120) calendar days to be resolved.
-Both the Respondent and the Complainant will be notified in writing if the investigation and resolution will take more than one hundred twenty (120) calendar days and of the reason(s) for the delay.
+The University strives to investigate and resolve cases of alleged Sexual and Interpersonal Misconduct within sixty (60) Days of the initial report, excluding any appeal(s).
+In the University's experience, however, circumstances including, but not limited to, parallel criminal investigations, multiple witnesses, and difficulties with availability and scheduling, almost always exist; therefore, many cases may take up to one hundred twenty (120) Days to be resolved.
+Both the Respondent and the Complainant will be notified in writing if the investigation and resolution will take more than one hundred twenty (120) Days and of the reason(s) for the delay.